Out-Law Guide 5 min. read

 These conditions, in particular the 5% shareholding test, are not always easy to satisfy and so it is important to consider whether all the conditions are met for the required length of time.

-Business asset disposal relief is not available automatically, and needs to be claimed on or before the first anniversary of the 31 January following the tax year in which the disposal is made.
+BADR is not available automatically, and needs to be claimed on or before the first anniversary of 31 January following the tax year in which the disposal is made.

-The conditions must be satisfied right up until the disposal of the shares.
-Particular care needs to be taken to ensure that the 5% shareholding is not lost before the disposal of the shares, by a dilution of the individual's shareholding, such as on the exercise by others of share options.
-An individual can effectively 'bank' business asset disposal relief on gains that have arisen up to the date when an investment by an external investor on or after 6 April 2019 causes the individual's shareholding to fall below 5%.
+The conditions for BADR must be satisfied right up until the disposal of the shares.
+Care should be taken to ensure that the individual's 5% shareholding is not diluted prior to disposal, for example by others exercising share options.
+If an investment by an external investor on or after 6 April 2019 causes the individual's shareholding to fall below 5%, the individual can effectively 'bank' BADR on gains that have arisen up to the date of investment.

 Investors' relief